IRedDragonICY/Disable-Unwanted-Google-Play-Services/README.md

 # Upcoming Features
 * Add key selection function for selecting disable service.
 (Meanwhile, if there are several services needed, you can delete the line code in service.sh)

+# Troubleshoot
+If you want to turn on the location with minimal service.

+pm enable com.google.android.gms/com.google.android.location.internal.GoogleLocationManagerService

 # Support
 if you like this project, you can give a star so that it can encourage me too (⁠ ⁠ꈍ⁠ᴗ⁠ꈍ⁠)